oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/guided_jacobiCudaGraphs_SYCLMigration/README.md

     }
     ```

 The `atomic_fetch_add` operation calls automatically add on SYCL atomic object.
-Here, the atomic_fetch_add is used to sum all the subgroup values into rowThreadSum variable.
+Here, the atomic_fetch_add is used to sum all the subgroup values into the rowThreadSum variable.
 This can be optimized by replacing the atomic_fetch_add with atomic_ref from sycl namespace.

     ```
     if (tile32.get_local_linear_id() == 0) {